 Top Five Global M&A Growth Strategies for Boards

-In an era of shareholder activism, possible proxy fights and replacement of entire slate of board nominees, directors are evaluating the deals with more diligence than a decade ago.
-Costly litigation has also risen against US & European Non-Executive directors on both sides of the Atlantic Ocean.
+In an era of shareholder activism, possible proxy fights, and replacing an entire slate of board nominees, directors are evaluating the deals with more diligence than a decade ago.
+Costly litigation has also risen against the U.S. & European Non-Executive directors on both sides of the Atlantic Ocean.

 Growth in Global M&A Transactions

 Global data released by the Economist in late June informs that M&A activity has increased to the levels last seen back in 2007.
 Deals already announced this year have amounted to $1.7 Trillion.